Semester Teaching Opportunities

 Faculty in Residence

-Every semester, the Villa welcomes a Georgetown faculty member from Main Campus to serve as Faculty in Residence.
-This faculty member plays an important role in the academic life of the Villa’s living and learning community.
+Villa Le Balze welcomes Georgetown faculty members to apply to serve as Faculty in Residence during the Georgetown in Florence: Villa Le Balze semester program.
+This faculty member plays an important role in the academic life of the Villa’s learning community.
+Prospective faculty are encouraged to review the Georgetown in Florence semester program brochure prior to submitting an application.

 Teaching